Our customer service representatives are available 24 hours a day, from Monday to Sunday.

 • Maintaining the stability of cosmetics: Preservatives can extend the shelf life of cosmetics and prevent microbial contamination from causing cosmetics to deteriorate.

-As a leading provider of cosmetic raw materials, Alfa Chemistry can supply high-quality beauty peptides to cosmetic companies looking to create innovative skincare products.
+As a leading provider of cosmetic raw materials, Alfa Chemistry can supply high-quality preservatives to cosmetic companies looking to create innovative skincare products.
 Contact us today to learn more about how we can help you achieve your skincare goals.

 Reference